Providence Art Galleries, Museums, Supplies & More

 AS220 is a non-profit community arts group that has four rotating gallery spaces, a performance stage, a black box theater, a print shop, a darkroom and media arts lab, a fabrication and electronics lab, a dance studio, a youth program focusing on youth in state care and in the Rhode Island juvenile detention facility, and 47 affordable live/work studios.

-Gallery Z is a fine art gallery located on Historic Federal Hill.
-Skye Gallery celebrates contemporary art that speaks to their humanity, challenges the dominant narrative, and offers a vision for tomorrow.
+Skye Gallery is open from 2pm to 7pm Wednesday through Sunday celebrating contemporary art that speaks to their humanity, challenges the dominant narrative, and offers a vision for tomorrow.

 Carol Ann Shelton relocated from Canada to London where a BA in Visual Arts was obtained at the University of Western Ontario.
 The London Regional Art Gallery and the Art of St. Thomas-Elgin have both hosted exhibits of her work.